 Here’s how the turmoil progresses according to a 2008 case study of Chicago: Someone from a distressed neighborhood is incarcerated, having been pushed to commit a crime to make ends meet.
 After they’re released, they likely go back to that neighborhood, which has since grown more distressed—fewer jobs, less support from the local or state government, etc. That person can’t find a job and their environment doesn’t support their reintegration, so they in turn cannot pump economic activity back into their community.

 Now multiply that by hundreds, thousands.
 Unemployment and recidivism continue to climb.
 Small local businesses close since fewer people can afford their products or services.
 The local housing market might take a hit since fewer residents can afford upkeep costs, rent, or mortgage payments.
 Local organizations that provide support and aid become over-stressed.
-And in addition to this pattern, events like these also contribute to other things, like gentrification, displacement and crime.
+And in addition to this pattern, events like these also contribute to other things, like displacement and crime.

 Even if you have no qualms about this immoral practice, you cannot ignore how mind-bogglingly stupid and inefficient this is: we’re effectively shunning returning citizens, which leads to higher rates of recidivism.
 We’re holding our neighbors hostage, preventing them from supporting themselves and their communities.
-And it’s costing us.
+And it’s costing all of us.

 Recidivism’s impact on state spending